Mappy/pycnik/README.rst

     - automatically add `cache-feature` attribute when using more than 2 styles

 - caveats:
+    - still work to do to be compliant with https://github.com/mapnik/mapnik/wiki/XMLConfigReference
     - no possibility to use several similar symbolizers in the same rule